 This domed cathedral captivates the skyline of Florence and is one of the most famous cathedrals in the world.
 Florence skyline is incomplete without Duomo Florence and it stunningly dominates the panoramic view of this city.
 This majestic cathedral was constructed in the 13th century in Gothic and Renaissance style of architecture.
 The dome of this cathedral is considered to be the world’s largest masonry dome.
 It is famous for façade of red, green and white marble, stained glass windows, frescoes and stunning sculptures.
 It also has Baptistery and Bell Tower.
 Tourist queue for climbing 400-500 steps of Bell Tower to have the incredible views of Florence city.
 Entry to this place is very crowded during peak seasons/ summers.

-A medieval stone arch bridge on river Arno have several jewelry shops.
+A medieval stone arch bridge on the river Arno has several jewelry shops.
 This bridge is also famous as Lovers’ Bridge.
+Ponte Vecchio is among the famous landmarks in Italy which you can consider in your Italy landmark tours.

 It is located on a hill at the southern bank of Arno river.
 This 19th-century square/Piazza is known for having panoramic views of whole Florence city with a backdrop of the Tuscan landscape.